Density-Matrix/Quantum-purity/README.md

 * **Makefile**     Slightly modified Makefile that recognizes the QPCA.hpp and includes the Armadillo library.

 * **quantum.cpp**  Slightly modified main file of the algorithm that recognizes the QPCA.hpp and changes the qubit count.

+After succesful installation of the genetic algorithm, this problem works by replacing the Makefile and quantum.cpp files with the ones provided here.
+The QPCA.hpp file must be placed within the /include/QGA_Problem directory of the genetic algorithm.